albert-heijn-technology/apple_maps_flutter/README.md

 # apple_maps_flutter

 A Flutter plugin that provides an Apple Maps widget.

+The plugin relies on Flutter's mechanism for embedding Android and iOS views.
+As that mechanism is currently in a developers preview, this plugin should also be considered a developers preview.

 This plugin was based on the [google_maps_flutter]("https://pub.dev/packages/google_maps_flutter") plugin.
 Instead of reinventing the wheel it also uses the Flutter implementation of the [google_maps_flutter]("https://pub.dev/packages/google_maps_flutter") plugin.
 This was also done to simplify the process of combining the [google_maps_flutter]("https://pub.dev/packages/google_maps_flutter") plugin with apple_maps_flutter to create a cross platform implementation of typical map implementations for Android/iOS (coming soon).

 # Android